akando42/next-map/public/content/posts/09-17/index.md

 ⇒ XO Wifes are Public Properties and shared among neighbors.
 ⇒ XX Wifes are also shared among families by raising one biological child and one neighbor child like a BlockChain.
 ⇒ Collapse of the Soviet Union happened after the Wife Sharing practices became a hazard with French STDs and Viral Skin Disease spreading in Russia and China in the 1980s.

+Vietnam had 4 Constitutions:
+- 1946 after WW2,
+- 1959 after Dien Bien Phu and the Dividing
+- 1980 after 2 Fronts Border Wars
+- 1992 after the Openning up of Haiphong Port and the Economy

+Before 1979
+==> Viet Nam Dan Chu Cong Hoa
+==> The Vietnam Citizens Hired the Mixed Blood Servants

+After 1979
+==> Cong Hoa Xa Hoi Chu Nghia Viet Nam
+==> The Mixed Blood Criminal Gangs Directs the Meaning of Vietnamese.

+After the Chinese and Cambodia border war of 1979
+⇒ Seems to lost all armies and irregular warfare AC Mixed Blood gangs disrupted and took control of Hanoi.
+⇒ NO longer having any viable females in Hanoi
+⇒ The Trinity XO army command control Hanoi

+After the Withdrawal from Cambodia and the Opening of Hai Phong Port to Western Naval Vessels and Trades in 1990.
+⇒ Construction workers and hookers spreading viral diceases from 1988 to 1992.
+⇒ Vietnam Constitution changed again April 25, 1992